Azure/azure-kusto-spark/docs/Authentication.md

 ## Device Authentication
 If no authentication parameters were passed, the connector will request for user authentication by writing a token to the console.
-This token can be used to authenticate at https://login.microsoftonline.com/common/oauth2/deviceauth and will allow temporary access.
-When using **databricks** please use com.microsoft.kusto.spark.authentication.DeviceAuthentication and use the returned token for [authentication with access token](#Authentication-with-Access-Token).
+This token can be used to authenticate at https://login.microsoftonline.com/common/oauth2/deviceauth and will allow temporary access (about one hour).
+For Python use this [sample](../samples/src/main/python/pyKusto.py).
 The user needs appropriate privileges for the Kusto cluster as explained in [Kusto Sink authentication section](KustoSink.md#authentication).

 ### Device Authentication for PySpark